vladcenan/aws_serverless/README.md

 * Creates a two Lambda Functions that will get the secret lambda input;
 * Creates a Step Function that will orchestrate Lambda Functions;
 * Creates a Cloud Watch Event that will trigger the Step Function;
-* Creates IAM Roles and Rolicies.
+* Creates IAM Roles and Policies;
+* AWS Spec Tests.

 ## Inputs